-Passover is the most celebrated Jewish holiday with more than 70% of American Jews attending a seder, according to this Pew report.
-Are you ready to retell the story of the Jewish people’s miraculous Exodus from Egypt, and free yourself from whatever is holding you back this year as well?
+Passover is the most celebrated Jewish holiday with more than 70% of American Jews attending a seder, according to a recent Pew report.
+Are you ready to retell the story of the Jewish people’s miraculous Exodus from Egypt, and free yourself from whatever is holding you back this year?
 Here’s what you’ll need to prepare (physically and mentally) for Passover.

 - Seder plate — The seder plate contains six foods: a green vegetable (usually parsley), haroset (a mixture of fruit and nuts), two types of bitter herbs, a shankbone and egg.
 Each item symbolizes a part of the Passover story that is told at the seder.